Mohamed-Ayaan358/Personal-Website/data/blog/web-review(fampay).md

      If one is familiar with these message brokers, then you would have also come across `MEMPHIS`, it is a real time data processing platform that is known for its well built integrations.

-     I believe that Celery was an appropriate choice for FamPay's usecase, consider this they have to handle several thousands of transactions occuring every hour, so tracking all this data would require an efficient system and Celery is built specifically for that purpose.
+     I believe that Celery was an appropriate choice for FamPay's use case, consider this they have to handle several thousands of transactions occurring every hour, so tracking all this data would require an efficient system and Celery is built specifically for that purpose.

 Now to the flashier (not to mention vain) brother of `BACKEND`, here comes `FRONTEND`